 Lenexa, Kansas

-Present: Bruce Crabtree, Churches of Christ in Christian Union; Jo Lammey, Free Methodist; Walter Fuge, Salvation Army; Abby Hewitt, Church of God; Kevin Batman, Wesleyan Church; Kathy Kruse, , Nazarene; Kevin Brunk, Nazarene; Keith Cox, Nazarene; and Ron Duncan, GWA Executive Director.
+Present: Bruce Crabtree, Churches of Christ in Christian Union; Jo Lammey, Free Methodist; Walter Fuge, Salvation Army; Abby Hewitt, Church of God; Kevin Batman, Wesleyan Church; Kathy Kruse, Nazarene; Kevin Brunk, Nazarene; Keith Cox, Nazarene; and Ron Duncan, GWA Executive Director.

 The group began at noon with lunch provided in the conference room.
 Keith Cox provided a devotion from 2 Chronicles 2:1-10 with the emphasis on building the temple for God and what we do today in our ministries.